ughost/v16/README.md

 	v16.get();

 ### 3. parts declatarion
-Most important elements of each engine are parts - so we need to declare implementation of each one by using `v16.newPart()` in `v16.parts` file, like that:
+The most important elements of each engine are parts - so we need to declare implementation of each one by using `.newPart()` in (or some other) `v16.parts` file, like that:

 	v16.newPart('mainSlider', function () {
 		/* slider implementation */
 	});

-after that we just need to `use` this part (next chapter) if it needed.
+after that we just need to `.use()` it (looka: next chapter) if it needed.

 Parts can also use itself automatically after engine initialization.
-To do that set the third parameter of it declaration to `true`, f.e.:
+To do that just set the third parameter of it declaration to `true`, f.e.:

 	v16.newPart('mainMenu', function () {
 		/* implementation of element available on each page */ }, true);

 ### 4. using parts
-If you want to use some part declared in `v16.parts.js` you just need to call it from the source of your document like that:
+If you want to use some parts declared in `v16.parts` only thing you'll need is to call it from the source of your document like that:

 	<div id="mainSlider">
 		<ul class="slides"><!-- ... --></ul>